 Expanded FAQ: Your Product Testing Questions Answered

-Ethical reviewing is the cornerstone of longevity in this space.
+A: Ethical reviewing is the cornerstone of longevity in this space.
 Your responsibility is to your audience, not the brand.
-Always disclose that you received the product for free—this is an FTC requirement in the U.S. and a legal/ethical standard worldwide.
-Provide balanced feedback, highlighting both pros and cons.
-Your credibility is your most valuable asset; losing it for a single free item is never worth it.
+Always disclose that you received the product for free—this is an FTC requirement in the U.S. Provide balanced feedback, highlighting both pros and cons.
+Your credibility is your most valuable asset.

-While most people participate as a side hustle, it is possible to scale reviewing into significant income.
-This requires treating it as a business: building a large, engaged audience on a platform like YouTube or a blog, mastering social media marketing, and eventually moving from free products to paid sponsorships, affiliate marketing (e.g., Amazon Associates), and ad revenue.
-The free products are the entry point, not the end goal for serious entrepreneurs.
+A: While most people participate as a side hustle, it is possible to scale reviewing into significant income.
+This requires treating it as a business: building a large, engaged audience on a platform like YouTube or a blog, mastering social media marketing, and eventually moving from free products to paid sponsorships, affiliate marketing, and ad revenue.

-In many countries, including the United States, the fair market value of free products received is considered taxable income.
-Companies may issue a 1099-NEC or 1099-MISC form if the total value sent to you in a year exceeds a certain threshold (often $600).
-It is crucial to keep records of what you receive and consult with a tax professional to understand your reporting obligations.
-This critical financial detail is often missing from competitor guides.
+A: In many countries, including the United States, the fair market value of free products received is considered taxable income.
+Companies may issue a 1099-NEC or 1099-MISC form if the total value exceeds $600 in a year.
+Keep records and consult a tax professional to understand your obligations.

 Warning: Platform Rules Are Paramount